shinrobu/Grade-Calculator/README.md

 # Grade Calculator
 A small grade calculator project using the Tkinter Python library.
+Planned features include adding entry rows and more.